ipfs/ipfs-companion/README.md

 IPFS enables the creation of completely distributed applications.
 It aims to make the web faster, safer, and more open.

-Learn more at: https://ipfs.io (It is really cool, I promise!)
+Learn more at: https://ipfs.io (It is really cool, we promise!)

 ## Features